sourcegraph/about/blogposts/2021/career-framework.md

 The resulting career development framework, based on our research as well as feedback from the wider organization, prioritized a few aspects:

 - **Simplicity**: where other frameworks were overly complex, with multiple different categories and levels, ours was simple.
 We wanted ICs to be able to reference it easily and efficiently as they went about their work.
 There was a tradeoff–other companies’ frameworks may indeed be more comprehensive–but we felt it was worth it.
 Better, we thought, to focus on the practical, real-world value released by something easier to use.
-- **Clarity**: where other frameworks were long, having ten or more categories and complex point systems, ours was short and clear.
+- **Clarity**: where other frameworks were long, having 10 or more categories and complex point systems, ours was short and clear.
 We wanted ICs to be able to grasp the framework intuitively and avoid getting lost in the weeds.
 - **Impact**: where other frameworks emphasized scope, ours emphasized impact.
-At all times, we wanted engineer managers to be asking their ICs, and ICs to be asking themselves, “what is the impact you’re having?”
+At all times, we wanted engineering managers to be asking their ICs, and ICs to be asking themselves, “What is the impact you’re having?”
 That impact might be cross-team and that impact might be on one team, but it needs to be significant.
 - **Example-driven**: where other frameworks provided checklists of items to be completed, ours provided illustrative examples and models.
 We wanted to design a system that couldn’t be hacked or gamed, a system where ICs have to consistently demonstrate a certain level of impact.
 - **Bias-resistant**: where the lack of a framework opens a company up to promoting different people for different (often unfair or unjust) reasons, ours provided objective criteria by which engineering managers could evaluate team members.

-Below, we highlight some especially important aspects of the resulting career development framework, all of which you can [read about in detail in our handbook](https://about.sourcegraph.com/handbook/engineering/career-development).
+Below, we highlight some especially important aspects of the resulting career development framework, all of which you can [read about in detail in our handbook](https://handbook.sourcegraph.com/engineering/career-development).

 ### Expectations